 Hope you all enjoy this savory soup this holiday season!

-- 1 large butternut squash, peeled and cut into 1 inch cubes
+- 1 butternut squash peeled and cut into 1 inch cubes

-- 1 large red, yellow, or sweet potato, cubed (use sweet potato for keto diets)
+- 1 large red or yellow potato or sweet potato, cubed (use 1 rutabaga or turnip for Whole30 & Keto Diets)

 - 4 cups vegetable broth